dundass/drapery/README.md

 this enables multiple mappings/sound engines to be run from differing but related streams, and altering/toggling these mappings will make it more expressive

 the fact that CA must be clocked can give the performances a rhythmic element, unless the clock speed is super high

+# ways to play

+start with just fan noise and eg a gong start with just a sheet drone and no fan peg bells onto the sheet to act as anchors and sounds move in amongst the sheet peg corners of the sheet to things make fans oscillate ripple the sheet with hands wear a long gown end with throwing hand sporadically in front of kinect sensor to trigger loud noise end with unpegging the sheet

+(+ alter mappings and synth params)